alvarobartt/serving-tensorflow-models/README.md

 </p>

-Before proceeding with the Python usage, just to mention that as the mapping between the labels and the predicted Tensor is a future task (see [Future Tasks](#crystal_ball-future-tasks) section), we will be using the following mapping dictionary so as to go from the predicted Tensor highest index probability to the matching label on The Simpsons Characters Data dataset.
+Before proceeding with the Python usage, just to mention that as the mapping between the labels and the predicted Tensor is a future task (see the [Future Tasks](#crystal_ball-future-tasks) section), we will be using the following dictionary so as to go from the predicted Tensor highest probability index to the matching label on "The Simpsons Characters Dataset".

 ```python
 {